 In general, though, you need to make sure the curb appeal is maximized, that the kitchen is cheery and inviting and that you’ve removed everything that personalizes the living room.
 The idea is to create an emotional response in buyers that will translate into an offer.

 When seller’s receive an offer right away it is still a long process to get to the closing table.
-You can stay positive when selling your house in Westfield, Cranford, Clark, Scotch Plains and Fanwood Areas, with some preparation and guidance.
+You can stay positive when selling your house in Westfield, Cranford, Clark, Scotch Plains, Fanwood and Mountainside Areas, with some preparation and guidance.
 Of course, the best way to stay positive is to know you’re in good professional hands.